rhc54/master/docs/how-things-work/timeout.rst

 PMIx includes several collective operations (e.g., ``PMIx_Fence``, ``PMIx_Connect``, and ``PMIx_Group_construct``).
 Given that these are operations that require multiple processes to call the API before the operation can complete, there is always the potential that one or more processes will fail to participate - e.g., a process might hang in some intermediate step prior to reaching the point where the API would be called.
 This can result in an application blocking, thereby consuming the rest of its allocation time without performing any work.

 PMIx provides a ``PMIX_TIMEOUT`` attribute to help protect against such errors.
-The intent of the attribute is to allow an application to specify the maximum time the requested operation should take - if the operation has not completed within the specified time limit, then PMIx is expected to terminate the operation and return a ``PMIX_ERR_TIMEOUT`` status.
+The intent of the attribute is to allow an application to specify the maximum time the requested operation should take - if the operation has not completed within the specified time limit, then PMIx is expected to terminate the operation and return a ``PMIX_ERR_TIMEOUT`` status to all participants.

 Adding a timeout capability to a distributed operation inherently creates race conditions and raises questions over where and how the timeout is being monitored.
 Options for the latter include monitoring: